mmu-webdesign/Level4-web-term-1/CSS/css01/01-intro-css.md

 The developer tools (Dev Tools) in your browser can really help understand and bug test your CSS.
 It also helps you understand the User Agent Styles that the browser is applying.

 <!-- div class="exercise" -->
-## Exercise One
+## To Do - Dev Tools

 > How to use browser developer tools

-### Task 1

-- Watch the video linked below to get a good understanding of how the Dev Tools work, and how to see both browser styles and your own.
+If you are still unsure about browser developer tools watch the video linked below to get a good understanding of how the Dev Tools work, and how to see both browser styles and your own.
 You can [view the sample file](media/example.html) in your browser and follow the task demonstrated.

 - **LinkedIn Learning Video**: [Browser developer tools](https://www.linkedin.com/learning/css-essential-training-3/browser-developer-tools?u=36102708) - Every modern browser includes a set of browser developer tools, which can be used to inspect the HTML, CSS and JavaScript on any webpage.